canvaspixels/courgette/README.md

 You don't need to write any page object methods, nor step definitions.
 How easy is that!!?

+The indentation in YAML (the .page / .component files) is important.
+The keys such as path, components, selectors, xpaths need to always be on the far left as per the examples on this page.

 It's important that the page object name is kebab-case and lowercase.
 E.g. `about-us.js` or `about-something-else.js` or `google-home.js` as in the sample. `Given I am on the 'Google Home' page` sets the current page object and `Google Home` gets translated behind the scenes to `google-home.js` so make sure `Google Home` has the space in it.

 It’s advisable when writing your features to add a tag at the top of the Feature file and a tag to the beginning of each Scenario.
 A tag starts with a @.
 As a convention you can prefix each Scenario tag with whatever you've used at the top of the file (in this case @google-home).
 Try and keep them unique for your ease of use.